pantheon-systems/documentation/source/docs/articles/local/rsync-and-sftp.md

 ### Download a Drupal File from Pantheon
-Download the `sites/default/settings.php` file into a Drupal installation called _Foo_ on our local environment in a folder called `sites/default/files`
+Download the `sites/default/settings.php` file into a Drupal installation called _Foo_ on our local environment in a  `sites/default/files` folder.

     $: export ENV=dev
     $: export SITE=3ef6264e-51d9-43b9-a60b-6cc22c3129308as83
     $: rsync -rlvz --size-only --ipv4 --progress -e 'ssh -p 2222' $ENV.$SITE@appserver.$ENV.$SITE.drush.in:code/sites/default/settings.php ~/Foo/sites/default

 ### Download a WordPress File from Pantheon
-Download the `index.php` file into a WordPress installation called _Foo_ on our local environment it a folder called `wp-content/uploads`.
+Download the `index.php` file into a WordPress installation called _Foo_ on our local environment in a `wp-content/uploads` folder.

     $: export ENV=dev
     $: export SITE=3ef6264e-51d9-43b9-a60b-6cc22c3129308as83